 Indigent/Welfare Committee

+Legislative Committee – shall communicate needs of the membership with the Lobbyist.
+This committee shall consist of a clerk of each district.
+The President may designate additional members as deemed necessary.

 Nominating Committee – shall identify suitable candidates for IACRC Secretary-Treasurer and IACRC Representative to the IAC Board of Directors.
 This committee will consist of the most recent past president from each district.
 In the event that a past president for any given district is unavailable, the President shall appoint the longest serving clerk appoint a member from within said district to serve.
 The President shall also designate the chairperson.

 Mills Adler Committee – shall select a county clerk worthy to receive this annual award.
 This committee will consist of five past winners of the Mills Adler Award, appointed by the President, who shall also designate the chairperson.